 It is documented in numerous experimental studies that individuals use cognitive operations to organize and evaluate financial activities.
 Thaler (1980, 1999) denotes this kind of thinking as mental accounting.
-Mental accounting violates the economic axiom of fungibility since individuals perceive economically identical assets in isolation by assigning them to different mental accounts.
-One aspect of mental accounting is that investors do not sufficiently integrate individual assets into the rest of their wealth and focus on narrowly defined gains and losses (cross-sectional narrow bracketing).
-Using prospect theory, Massey (2003b) argues that the more narrowly an individual brackets his ESOs (i.e. the less he integrates them into his total wealth), the lower his valuation of these assets will be.
-20
+Mental accounting violates the economic axiom of fungibility as individuals perceive economically identical assets in isolation (by assigning them to different mental accounts).
+One aspect of mental accounting is that investors do not sufficiently integrate individual assets into the rest of their wealth and focus on narrowly defined gains and losses (cross-sectional narrow bracketing).18 Using prospect theory, Massey (2003b) argues that the more narrowly an individual brackets his ESOs (i.e. the less he integrates them into his total wealth), the lower his valuation of these assets will be.19 Thus, we predict that individuals that suffer from narrow bracketing will exercise their options earlier compared to individuals that integrate their financial wealth.

-A related aspect of mental accounting is that individuals often have myopic perspectives when evaluating assets (temporal narrow bracketing).21 Hereby, it is often assumed in the literature that individuals' purchase prices constitute their reference points22 and evidence by Odean (1998) and Weber and Camerer (1998) suggests that the purchase price has a significant impact on the decision of an individual to sell or hold a stock.23 Benartzi and Thaler (1999) have shown that myopic perspectives of investors with respect to risky gambles can lead to more risk averse decision-making.
-In the context of employee options, this line of argument implies that individuals with short-term perspectives concerning stock price changes will regard options as less attractive and we predict that they will therefore be more likely to exercise their ESOs very early.
+A related aspect of mental accounting is that individuals often have myopic perspectives when evaluating assets (temporal narrow bracketing).20 Benartzi and Thaler (1999) have shown that myopia of investors with respect to risky gambles can lead to more risk averse decision-making.
+In the context of employee options, this line of argument implies that individuals with short-term perspectives concerning stock price changes will regard options as less attractive.
+We can therefore predict that these individuals will be more likely to exercise their ESOs very early.

-So far the analysis suggests that the following rational and psychological factors appear relevant and might affect employee behavior in ESO programs: Risk aversion, stockholdings, wealth, firm-specificity of human capital, miscalibration, optimism and mental ac-
+So far, the analysis suggests that the following set of rational and psychological variables appears to be relevant and might affect employee behavior in ESO programs: risk aversion, company stockholdings, wealth, the firm-specificity of human capital, miscalibration, optimism, and mental accounting.
+Unfortunately, most of these variables are not observable.
+To get a thorough understanding and explanation of actual exercise patterns, one therefore needs to ascertain these variables (or proxies for them) empirically; e.g. by distributing a questionnaire to option recipients of a particular ESO program.
+We believe

-19The valuation of gains and losses rather than absolute wealth levels is a central feature of prospect theory, see Kahneman and Tversky (1979).
+18The valuation of gains and losses rather than absolute wealth levels is a central feature of prospect theory, see Kahneman and Tversky (1979).

-20This is due to the part of the value function that is being evaluated, see Massey (2003b), p.
+19This is due to the part of the value function that is being evaluated, see Massey (2003b), p.
 8.

-21See Kahneman and Lovallo (1993).
+$^{^{20}}$ See Kahneman and Lovallo (1993).